-Designite works normally without any errors especially when Designite is used on a development machine where the project under analysis is being developed and built.
+Designite is developed to work on a development or build machine i.e., it assumes that you can build your project on the same machine.
+Designite works fine if you have appropriate version of Visual Studio installed corresponding to the program that you are trying to analyze using Designite.
 However, if you install Designite on a non-development machine, it may not analyze the code due to missing configuration settings.
 It happens especially when a researcher or a quality enthusiast wants to analyze a number of projects (often open-source) using Designite.
 This post summarizes potential errors one may get while analyzing source code using Designite and their corresponding remedies.

 One potential error that you see in the log file generated by Designite corresponds to missing correct version of MSBuild.

 The selected project <path of the project> could not be analyzed.
 The tools version "15.0" is unrecognized.
 Available tools versions are "2.0", "3.5", "4.0".

 If you see the above error, you need to install the correct version of Visual Studio (which will also install